 - Probiotics are beneficial strains of live bacteria taken in through foods, supplements or applied topically.
 These improve gut and skin health.

 - Propolis is a bee product of saliva and beeswax, sometimes called bee glue.
 It fights infections and heals wounds.
 Propolis helps keep skin at its’ best.
 It causes a slight temporary skin plumping action.
-It is increasingly common ingredient in skincare.
+It is an increasingly common ingredient in skincare.
 If you are allergic to bee products, take note.